 Large Boilers in power plants are fitted with soot blowers, which are tools to keep the outside surface of the tubes clean and free from material or ash that would have a detrimental effect on the heat transfer surface.
 The blowing fluid is generally steam and the frequency of operation depends upon the type of fuel being used.
-The flue gas temperature is an indicator as to the need for soot blowing.
+The flue gas temperature is an indicator of the need for soot blowing.
 A higher than normal flue gas temperature for a given steam load at normal firing conditions indicates that the convection section tubes are becoming fouled and the proper heat transfer is not taking place.

-There are two types of soot blowers:
+There are two main types of soot blowers:

 - Fixed or stationary soot blowers